odk-x/docs/src/services-managing.rst

   - :menuselection:`Server URL` - if checked the Server URL will be locked.
   - :menuselection:`Server Sign-on Credential` - if checked the means of authenticating will be locked.
-  - :menuselection:`Username` - if checked the username field will be locked.
+  - :menuselection:`Username and/or Password` - if checked the username and password fields will be locked.
-  - :menuselection:`Server Password` - if checked the password field will be locked.
+  - :menuselection:`Allow unsafe/unsecured Authentication` - if checked Services will allow synchronization with servers not using SSL encryption.

 .. _services-admin-tables-settings:

 Managing Tables Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-:menuselection:`Settings --> ODK-X Tables`
+:menuselection:`Settings --> Manage ability to change Tables-specific Settings`

   .. image:: /img/services-managing/services-admin-tables.*
     :alt: Services Admin Tables Settings